EternityForest/SG1/README.md

 Note that up to 2 extra padding bytes may be added if the system decides Golay encoding is needed.

+### radio.sendSG1Reply(uint8_t * data, uint8_t len)

+Same as sendSG1, but sends as a reply to the last message recieved.
+You can reply to anything, except a reply.

+### radio.sendSG1Request(uint8_t * data, uint8_t len)

+Same as sendSG1, but marks as requesting a reply.
+There is no automatic replies or retransmission, because we want to avoid wasting bandwidth on messages that are only acknowledgements, so we let you do your own replies.

+### radio.isReply(), radio.isRequest()

+Call after decoding to learn what kind of message this is.

+### radio.receivedReply()
+Returns true if the most recent non-reply you sent has beed replied to.
+You can safely send a reply while listening for one, but you can only be listening for a reply to one packet at a time.

 ### radio.xorshift32()
 Simple non-secure 32 bit random number generator used for internal backoff timings.
 Reseeded automatically, and fast,